teamshares/service_action/README.md

 See our [User Guide](https://teamshares.github.io/service_action/guide/) for details.

+### !!
+CAUTION !!

+Out of the box Service Action only supports a direct style (every action must `include Action`).

+If you want to support inheritance, you'll need to add this line to your `Gemfile` (we're layered over Interactor, and their released version doesn't yet support inheritance):

+    `gem "interactor", github: "kaspermeyer/interactor", branch: "fix-hook-inheritance"`

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.